rapp-project/rapp-api/cpp/README.md

 ## Testing

-Enable tests when you run cmake by:
+Enable tests when you run cmake with:

 ```
 cmake .. -DBUILD_TESTS=ON
 ```

-This will create a `rapp-api/cpp/build/tests` directory to all the corresponding source files in `rapp-api/cpp/tests`.
+This will create a `rapp-api/cpp/build/tests` directory for each file in `rapp-api/cpp/tests`.
 There are three types of tests:

 * JSON (de)serialisation tests.